This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Section 6 - Relaxation Provision

-(28) To provide for exceptional circumstances arising in any particular case, the President of Academic Senate, on the recommendation of the relevant Faculty Pro Vice-Chancellor may relax any provision of this policy.
+(28) To provide for exceptional circumstances arising in any particular case, the President of Academic Senate, on the recommendation of the relevant College Pro Vice-Chancellor may relax any provision of this policy.